 Ground Water Assessment Program — GWAP

-The Ground Water Assessment Program was established by the Montana Legislature (85-2-901)et seq.) in 1991 to improve the understanding of Montana's groundwater resources by collecting, interpreting, and disseminationg essential groundwater information.
-This information is vital for making science based management desisions.
+The Ground Water Assessment Program was established by the Montana Legislature (85-2-901 et seq.) in 1991 to improve the understanding of Montana's groundwater resources by collecting, interpreting, and disseminating essential groundwater information.
+This information is vital for making science-based management decisions.

 There are three program components: